Trunk Club vs. Stitch Fix—What’s the Best Personal Styling Service?

 The first step in signing up for Stitch Fix or Trunk Club is taking a fun quiz about your sizing, style, likes, and dislikes.
 Then, the company will match you with a stylist who will curate your box for you.

-With Stitch Fix, you can leave a note for your stylist with any particulars you have about your box.
-You won’t automatically be matched with the same stylist each time you get a box, but you can request them if you’d like.
+With Stitch Fix, you can leave a note for your stylist with any particulars you have about your Fix.
+You won’t automatically be matched with the same stylist each time you place an order, but you can request them if you’d like.
 Your stylist will include a note about what they chose for you and why in each order, plus styling tips for making the most out of each piece.

 With Trunk Club, you can call, chat, or email your stylist in addition to sharing your preferences in your quiz.
 The Trunk Club app makes communicating with your stylist super simple, but it’s up to you how thorough you want to be.
 You can send them links to products or outfit ideas you’re interested in, chat them with questions, and even send photos of yourself for fit and styling feedback.
 One of our favorite parts about Trunk Club is that your stylist will always give you the chance to preview what you’re set to get before it ships.
 You have the chance to edit the box and remove items you know won’t work for you, noting things you’d like your stylist to swap with something else.
 Or you can decline the entire trunk if you’re really not feeling it, and you won’t be charged the styling fee!